abcdesktopio/docs/opsdocs/docs/frnog/index.md

 ### Description

 - Login credentials (`Philip J. Fry`,`fry`)
-- Create pod desktop, with all containers
+- Create a pod desktop with all containers
-- Start terminal application
+- Start the terminal application
 - Run `kubectl get pods -n abcdesktop`
   - Show current user pod for `fry`
-- Start Firefox application
+- Start the Firefox application
-  - look for video on `http://culturepub.fr` web site
+  - Browse for a video on the `http://culturepub.fr` website
-- Start Qterminal application as Pod
+- Start the Qterminal application as a pod
-	- Start `top` command, to show process
+	- Run the `top` command to show processes
 - Run `kubectl get pods -n abcdesktop` again in terminal
 - Run `kubectl delete pods fry-qterminal-app-XXXX -n abcdesktop` again in terminal
 - Logoff